Home > Curriculum > English

 Phonics

 All pupils are assessed on arrival using the Ruth Miskin scheme Read, Write, Inc assessment.
 They are then grouped accordingly and access RWI either in small groups or on a 1-1 basis to develop early reading and writing skills.
-Daily lessons consist of learning new sounds and practising previously learnt sounds before learning to ‘Fred talk’ words to blend and read them.
-Pupils will also be taught to form the letters correctly and sound out the words to segment to speed them before learning to hold a sentence in their head to write it.
+Daily lessons are split into speed sound sessions and story book sessions.
+In the speed sound sessions, pupils learn new sounds and practise previously taught sounds.
+Pupils use “Fred Talk” to blend and read words.
+Pupils are taught to form letter correctly and segment words to spell accurately before learning to hold a sentenced in their head to write it.
+Pupils will progress through set 1, set 2 and alternative set 3 sounds.

 • reviewing known sounds,